savageKarl/demo-code-style/readme.md

 # demo-code-style

-一个配置 eslint+ prettier 和 husky + lint-staged 的 demo
+A demo with eslint+ prettier and husky + lint-staged